A 2nd, 3rd, or 4th DUI Conviction has Serious Consequences in Virginia

 If you have a first-time DUI conviction, you probably know how hard it is to live with the consequences.
 Over time, those lessons you learned may fade, and you suddenly face charges for multiple DUI offenses.
 You will need a skilled Virginia multiple DUI attorney to protect your rights if that happens.
 Why?
 Because Virginia’s penalties for a first-time misdemeanor DUI are among the most severe in the country.
 Prosecutors and judges take a dim view of repeat offenders, and under state law, the penalties become more severe with each additional conviction.

 If a police officer has arrested you for DUI you are entitled to present the most powerful defense possible, even if you have prior convictions.
 Don’t let yourself be shamed into simply pleading guilty.
-Get help from the established and effective Virginia multiple DUI attorney– it could be one of the most important decisions you ever make.
+Get help from an established and effective Virginia DUI attorney– it could be one of the most important decisions you ever make.